Ticket balance: Ideological balance

 Ideological balance is achieved when a candidate chooses a running mate from a different ideological strain to provide more widespread appeal.
 For example, a liberal candidate might want to choose a moderate or even a conservative running mate rather than another liberal in order to appeal to a broader base of the electorate.
-When liberal Democrat Michael Dukakis ran for president in 1988 he chose Lloyd Bentsen, a moderate, as his running mate.
-Similarly, the decision by John McCain to announce Sarah Palin as his running mate on August 29, allowed McCain, who many perceived as a moderate, to appeal to more conservative sectors of the Republican Party due to Palin's prominent position in the Tea Party movement.
+When liberal Democrat Michael Dukakis ran for president in 1988 he chose Lloyd Bentsen, a moderate, as his running mate, and the same applied in 2000 when Al Gore a fairly liberal Democrat, chose Joe Lieberman, a moderate Democrat.
+Similarly, John McCain's choice of Sarah Palin as his running mate in 2008 allowed McCain, who many perceived as a moderate, to appeal to more conservative sectors of the Republican Party.
+Another example was in 2020 when Joe Biden, who was perceived as a moderate-liberal Democrat, selected Kamala Harris, who was perceived as more liberal and progressive than Biden.
 A running mate may be chosen from a separate party to appeal to swing voters or voters of the other party, creating a unity ticket.

 Other factors

 Sometimes candidates will try to appeal to a particular demographic group, or will try to make up for a perceived weakness, through the choice of a particular running mate.
-Walter Mondale's selection of Geraldine Ferraro in 1984 was widely seen as an appeal to female voters, and the same was true in 2008 when John McCain chose Sarah Palin and in 2020 when Joe Biden picked Kamala Harris.
-Barack Obama's selection of Joe Biden as his vice president is often considered a way to augment a lack of foreign policy experience (Obama) with the chair of the Senate Foreign Relations Committee (Biden).
+Walter Mondale's selection of Geraldine Ferraro in 1984 was widely seen as an appeal to female voters, and the same was true in 2008 when John McCain chose Sarah Palin, and in 2020 when Joe Biden picked Kamala Harris.
+Additionally, Biden's selection of Harris was to gain the appeal of black and Asian voters.
+Barack Obama's selection of Joe Biden as his running mate was often considered a way to augment Obama's lack of foreign policy experience with Biden, who was the chair of the Senate Foreign Relations Committee.
+George W. Bush was considered a political novice and outsider when he chose Dick Cheney, a consummate Washington insider, as his running mate in 2000.
 In 2016, businessman Donald Trump who had no political experience chose a career politician, Indiana Governor Mike Pence.

-Occasionally, older presidential candidates have intentionally chosen someone a generation younger as their running mates, mainly to garner younger voters who often see older candidates as "uncool" or "out of touch".
+Occasionally, older presidential candidates have intentionally chosen someone at least a generation younger as their running mates, mainly to garner younger voters who often see older candidates as "uncool" or "out of touch".
 George H. W. Bush was 64 when he chose 41-year-old Dan Quayle in 1988.
 Mitt Romney was 65 years old when he picked Paul Ryan who was 42 years old in 2012.
 Joe Biden was 77 years old when he chose Kamala Harris who was 55 years old in 2020.
+Four years later, 78-year-old Donald Trump picked 40-year-old JD Vance.
 Conversely, a young presidential nominee might pick an older and more experienced person to be their running mate.
-George W. Bush was considered a political novice and outsider when he chose Dick Cheney, a consummate Washington insider, as his running mate in 2000.
+One example was in 2008, when Barack Obama, who was 47, chose Joe Biden, who was 65.